Janooc/Webhook-Tool/README.md

 - `colorama`
 - `pystyle`

-All required Python packages are listed in the `requirements.txt` file.
+All required Python packages are listed in the `setup.bat` file.

 ## Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to submit a pull request or open an issue.

-## License

-This project is open-source and available under the [MIT License](LICENSE).

 ## Acknowledgments